ychen-207523/BingeSuggest/README.md

 ## Core Applications of the Project

 ### Movie Recommendation Mechanism
+**The user selects upto 5 movies to get a tailored watchlist and provide feedback for the same**

 ### Email Notifier
+**The user sends his/her movies feedback via an email (Notify Me button)**

 ## Contact
 In case of any issues, please e-mail your queries to popcornpicks504@gmail.com or raise an issue on this repository.